-The term “subprime mortgage” often has a negative connotation because of the housing bubble and financial crisis it’s often associated with; however, subprime mortgages can actually be a gateway to homeownership for some people.
+The term “subprime mortgage” has a negative connotation because of the housing bubble and financial crisis it’s often associated with, but subprime mortgages can actually be a gateway to home ownership for some people.

-Basically, a subprime mortgage is a home loan with higher interest rates than their prime mortgage counterparts.
+A subprime mortgage is a home loan with higher interest rates than their prime mortgage counterparts.
 The higher interest rates are in place to offset the risk of loan default by subprime mortgage borrowers who are risky customers because of poor credit.
-These mortgages might be either fixed or adjustable rate mortgages.
+These mortgages can be either fixed or adjustable.

-The benefit of this kind of mortgage is that people with poor credit don’t have to wait as long to own a home.
+The benefit of a subprime mortgage is that people with poor credit don’t have to wait as long to own a home.
 They can repair their credit by paying their mortgage each month, rather than waiting years to repair their credit and then buy a home.

 5. Strengthen Your Application

-It might surprise you to know that income is actually one of the less important underwriting criteria.
+It might surprise you to know that income is actually one of the least important underwriting criteria.
 If you don’t believe it, try calling a few lenders.
-Tell them you make $1 million a year but have a 500 FICO score and only 5 percent to put down.
-You won’t get far.
+Tell them you make $1 million a year, but have a 500 FICO score and only 5 percent to put down.
+You will not get far.

-People with low-to-moderate incomes get mortgages all the time, especially when they have excellent credit, a decent down payment and money in the bank.
-Establishing great credit and substantial savings are part of the first few steps to buying a house.
-It also helps to have an emergency fund — enough in the bank to cover two to six months’ worth of bills — and a credit score of 720 or better.
+However, people with low-to-moderate incomes get mortgages all the time, especially when they have excellent credit, a decent down payment and money in the bank.
+Some of the first few steps to buying a house are to establish great credit and substantial savings.
+It helps to have an emergency fund — enough in the bank to cover two to six months’ worth of bills — and a credit score of 720 or better.

 Other compensating factors include low debt, additional savings, a secure job with excellent prospects and documenting extra “unofficial” income.
 Even if you know you can’t “officially” count some kinds of income, it’s smart to document its existence anyway.